torcado194/scritch-player/README.md

 \
 `primaryColor`
-> Color of the controls
+> Main color of the controls (e.g. the circle of the play button, the prev/next track buttons, the filled progress bar, etc.)

 \
 `primaryAltColor`